 They want an overview of what’s happening on your website, and that’s what website heat maps help you do best.

-If you’re looking for ways to increase your website’s conversion rates and engagement, heat maps are a valuable tool.
+Heat maps are a valuable tool if you’re looking for ways to increase your website’s conversion rates and engagement.

 Heat maps can help determine what are successful pages on your site by tracking where people click on different parts of it.